I once told my wife that I fall in love with all of the people I shoot…

 I approach each and every shoot with an open and optimistic mind, keeping the objective of the project and the constraints set out in the brief, at the heart of the shoot.

 I shoot people in all sorts of ways and places and I love that most of all… perhaps that’s not true.
-My son Foxton...
-I think I love him most of all.
+My sons Foxton and Griffin...
+I think I love them most of all.